Personal Information We Collect

 Retention of Personal Data

-Cummins retains personal information based on our legal and business needs, and then securely destroys the information.
+Cummins retains personal information in accordance with legal requirements and business needs, and then securely destroys the information.

 If you have questions about Cummins’ Privacy Procedures or practices or believe that your information has been mismanaged, you can contact us by emailing us at [email protected], or writing to us at Cummins Inc. Global Headquarters, 500 Jackson Street, Columbus, IN 47201.
 Cummins has put in place a dispute resolution process for any privacy or security-related disputes, and does not retaliate against any individual who contacts us with a dispute that they believe to be legitimate.
 Individuals who believe that their dispute has not been resolved to their satisfaction by the company also have the right to file claims with the relevant oversight agencies for data protection.